Slender: The Arrival

-Slender: The Arrival is a 2013 survival horror video game developed by Blue Isle Studios and Parsec Productions.
-Based on the Slender Man, a creepypasta character created by Eric Knudsen, who served as a producer, it is a sequel to Parsec's Slender: The Eight Pages (2012), and incorporates a remake of that game.
-It revolves around a young woman who ventures on the woods to unravel the mystery about her childhood best friend's disappearance.
+Slender: The Arrival is a 2013 survival horror game developed by Blue Isle Studios and Parsec Productions.
+It is based on the Slender Man, a creepypasta character created by Eric Knudsen, and is a sequel to Parsec Productions's Slender: The Eight Pages (2012).
+The game revolves around a young woman who ventures into the woods to investigate the disappearance of her childhood best friend.
+Equipped only with a flashlight, the player explores abandoned locations and completes objectives while avoiding the Slender Man and his proxies.